stefanvstein/testify/README.md

 (+ a 3)
 => 5
 ```
+## Alternatives
-There are different evaluations functions, `eval-in-ns`, `eval-as-use` and `eval-all`, behaving slightly different:
+There are different evaluations functions, `eval-in-ns`, `eval-as-use` and `eval-all`, having slightly different behaviour:

 `eval-in-ns` evaluates the content of the test-comments in its already existing namespace.
 This is pretty much the same as evaluating step by step manually as we usually do, but not always that great for automated testing.
 The namespace remains, possibly altered, afterwards.